luangf/System-JSF-ManagedBean-JPA-Hibernate/README.md

 - Eclipse IDE

 Technologies also used in the project:
-- C3P0
+- Connection pool with C3P0
-- CDI(Contexts and Dependency Injection)
+- CDI (Contexts and Dependency Injection)
-- Bean Validator/Hibernate Validator
+- Bean/Hibernate Validator
-- BootsFaces
 - Web Service CEP